brunilda-sa/PublicPage/MultiLabel_ClassificationProject.md

 ---
 layout: default
 title: Multi-label classification for Satellite Images
-description: This page provides details about the process involves in building a Multi-Label Classifier for satellite images
+description: This page provides details about the Multi-Label Classifier for satellite images project
 ---
 # Multi-label classification for Satellite Images